sherpa/sherpa/docs/data/index.rst

-below, where the number of degrees of freedom of the first fit, which uses the filtered data, is three less than the fit to the full data set (the call to :py:meth:`~sherpa.data.BaseData.notice` removes the filter since no arguments were given)::
+below, where the number of degrees of freedom of the first fit, which uses the filtered data, is three less than the fit to the full data set (the call to :py:meth:`~sherpa.data.Data.notice` removes the filter since no arguments were given)::

     >>> from sherpa.models import Polynom1D